Zhang Zhao (Five Dynasties): During Later Tang

 The Jin ruler Li Cunxu conquered the Zhao territory in 922, and later established the Later Tang dynasty which conquered the Later Liang in 923.
 Like many unemployed scholars, Zhang Zhaoyuan brought dozens of scrolls of his writings to the Later Tang military hoping to find employment.
 There he met Zhang Xian (張憲), the Wei Prefecture prefect.
 Zhang Xian was an avid reader of history and the classics; the two hit it off right away.
 Zhang Zhaoyuan was named a prefectural judge (推官), and later a probationary investigating censor (監察御史裏行).
 When Zhang Xian was named the prefect of the Northern Capital (i.e. Taiyuan) in December 925, Zhang Zhaoyuan followed him there.

-In May 926, Li Cunxu was killed in mutiny, and Li Cunxu's half-brother Li Siyuan — who had the support of mutineers — was in the best position to assume the throne.
+In May 926, Li Cunxu was killed in a mutiny, and Li Cunxu's half-brother Li Siyuan — who had the support of the mutineers — was in the best position to assume the throne.
 Li Cunzhao (李存沼), a relative of Li Cunxu's arrived in Taiyuan from the capital Luoyang, claiming Li Cunxu sent him.
 Zhang Zhaoyuan advised Zhang Xian to arrest Li Cunzhao and send a message to Li Siyuan pleading his allegiance, but Zhang Xian refused, citing his indebtedness to Li Cunxu.
 Fearing that Li Cunzhao could try to take over Taiyuan's command with the help of two eunuchs who had arrived much earlier, general Fu Yanchao (符彥超) ignored Zhang Xian's instruction and slaughtered Li Cunzhao and the two eunuchs.
 When Fu Yanchao's soldiers arrested Zhang Zhaoyuan, he allegedly said "When a lord is humiliated, his subject dies without regret."
 Fu Yanchao praised and released him, but forced him to write announcements to calm the public.
 Zhang Xian fled and was eventually executed on orders of Li Siyuan, who indeed succeeded as emperor of Later Tang.